slowernews/wisdom-tldr/README.md

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
 -->

+And too many decisions will drain you.
+Attention is the most limited resource.

+> *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*